djeada/Databases-Notes/notes/03_sql/06_joins_subqueries_and_views.md

 ## Joins

-Joins in SQL are essential for combining rows from two or more tables based on a common field between them.
+Joins are essential for combining rows from two or more tables based on a common field between them.
 Think of joins as a way to connect tables "horizontally," similar to placing bricks side by side, each brick representing a table.

 Here's a simplified way to understand different types of joins: